 loan request on a case-by-case basis.

-If the student hasn't already done so, they can apply online for the FAFSA.
+the 2020-2021 FAFSA.
 The Federal Direct Parent PLUS Request Form cannot be processed without a completed

 FAFSA on file.